 Hong Kong Disneyland is known for its reputation as the first and only Disneyland in the world to offer Halal eateries with options at Tahitian Terrace Restaurant and the Explorer’s Club Restaurant.
 As for Ocean Park, they do have dedicated halal cafes serving Hong Kong delights to break your fast at any of their 4 cafes – Café Ocean, Dive Into A Float (Marine World), Panda Café Food To Go (Amazing Asian Animals) and Popcorn Cart (Aqua City).

-These two theme parks also cater more to its Muslim guests.
+These two theme parks also cater more to their Muslim guests.
 Never miss a prayer while you are covering the whole park as they have prepared you the comfort of a prayer facility within their premises.

 For the Hijabsters, fret not!
 Hong Kong Disneyland has designed a specific hijab to be worn by Muslimah guests to ensure your safety and comfort while experiencing the newest Marvel attraction featuring Ant-Man and The Wasp Nano Battle and other major rides, while Ocean Park provides hooded jacket to secure your headwear while you scream your lungs out on the Dragon.

 Another local attraction worth taking note of is Ngong Ping, which is famous for their Crystal Cabin Cable Cars as well as the iconic Big Buddha which is a favourite spot for your Instagram photo backgrounds.

 On top of these, Ngong Ping also boasts its own halal-certified restaurant at Ebeneezer’s Kebab and Pizzeria which offers a range of Indian and Middle-Eastern dishes for your breaking fast convenience.